-The way the Legacy database is structured, Legacy cannot support same-sex relationships.
-This may change in a future version of Legacy.
-There is a work-around.
+The way the Legacy database is structured, Legacy cannot support same-sex relationships at this time.
+We are working on this for the next version of Legacy.
+In the meantime, there is a work-around.
 Before you start, back up the family file (File > Backup File).
 The first steps are exactly what you do when entering a straight couple.
 The change in sex is made in Microsoft Access.

 After adding the couple in Legacy (one will be male the other female), make note of their RIN numbers and close the program.
 Next open the file in Microsoft Access.
 Here are the steps:

 2. Click on File and select Open.

 3. Type *.fdb in the File name field at the bottom of the window and press Enter on the keyboard.
 Access will now see all files with a .fdb extension.

 4. Browse to the directory where the family file is saved and open it.